-We talked to Gabi Hanna, MD of Lamassu Pharma about how they leverages innovative and insightful technology to drive collaboration between academia and industry through translational research and he is what he said about it.
+Gabi Hanna, MD of Lamassu Pharma is leveraging innovative and insightful technology to drive collaboration between academia and industry through translational research

 First of all, how are you and your family doing in these COVID-19 times?

 Gabi Hanna: My family has been doing very well, and we are very appreciative of our health, considering the circumstances.
 At the outset of the pandemic, when all work became remote, I decided to move to Ohio to be closer to my parents and other families, and I have been working remotely ever since.
 Having my kids close to their cousins, uncles, aunts, and grandparents is a blessing and made the impact of social distancing very minimal.

 Tell us about you, your career, how you founded Lamassu Pharma.